Checked and updated – August 2013.

 - Games – Manga High has high quality games to help students learn Mathematics.
 Schools with accounts (and Manga High is now completely free in several countries including UK, Ireland, USA, Canada, all of Scandinavia and the Indian subcontinent) also have access to their numerous and very clear Prodigi lessons and quizzes which teachers can set for their classes.
 A site with many games to practise numeracy skills at 10 different levels is Sumdog (further information including the topics covered and instructions for students in this post).
 Nrich gets another mention for its excellent games – my own favourite Nrich games and many other games and puzzles are on a companion blog Mathematics Games.

-- Online communities and resource sharing - finally I would not be without the various online communities and resource sharing sites.
+- Online communities, resource sharing & blogs – finally I would not be without the various online communities and resource sharing sites; The National STEM Centre is an outstanding example.
+Thanks to the many teachers who share excellent resouces, superb examples are Mathsbox and JustMaths which I use regularly; I have also used many resources from David Millward’s PowerPoint collection.
 TES for forums and resources, NCETM, The Guardian Teacher Network, Mark McCourt’s Emaths, also Twitter which if one follows the right people can be a great source of ideas and information.
+For plenty of reading and great ideas try these various excellent blogs.